Has the time come to clean your car interior? Well if it has you basically have three options:

 So, for 5 to 20 Euros you can have a clean car for the next couple of weeks, all depending on the habits of yourself and of your passengers (if you have any).

 On the other hand, if you like to eat in the car, smoke in the car, have children in the back seat often, then this cleaning will last for two weeks at most.
-Then your back to square one.
+Then you’re back to square one.

 To simplify, you’ll have to give a couple of dozen Euros each month to keep the car interior in good and clean condition.